%% Image removed per Image Pickin' thread: http://tvtropes.org/pmwiki/posts.php?discussion=1367593448093420100

 Still, even if all characters are allegedly up for [[MatterOfLifeAndDeath the possibility of a dance with the reaper]], the general laws of storytelling (and, more importantly, how actors are contracted) tells us that you can expect the chances of main-character death to increase as you approach the climax of an arc, the final episodes of a season, the final chapters of a book, or the final instalment of a series, even if the work averts DeathIsDramatic.
 A creator needs to be quite committed to the concept to kill off an important character in a completely plot-irrelevant way.

-Note that the character needs to be KilledOffForReal or CharacterDeath for the trope to have the desired effect; it does not work if the writers cheat and [[DeathIsCheap bring back the guy later]] (see NotQuiteDead, DisneyDeath, and ClimacticBattleResurrection).
-As such SuperHero Comic Books as a medium have gained a reputation of "Anyone Can Die... until someone wants to use the character in a later story."
+Note that the character needs to be KilledOffForReal for the trope to have the desired effect; it does not work if the writers cheat and [[DeathIsCheap bring back the guy later]] (see NotQuiteDead, DisneyDeath, and ClimacticBattleResurrection).
+As such SuperHero Comic Books as a medium have gained a reputation of "Anyone Can Die... [[FirstLawOfResurrection until someone wants to use the character in a later story]]."

-A good way to check if this trope applies is to see if who survives is and important plot point, rather than only how they survive.
+A good way to check if this trope applies is to see if who survives is an important plot point, rather than only how they survive.

 See also KillEmAll, when everyone ''will'' die.
 Opposite of NobodyCanDie and PlotArmor, where not even situations that ''should'' kill people manage to.
 See also DwindlingParty, where the deaths are evenly spaced rather than near the end.
 Easier to do in works with LoadsAndLoadsOfCharacters.

 This is TruthInTelevision because immortality does not exist.
 According to ''Website/TheOnion'', [[http://www.theonion.com/content/node/39236 world death rate]] has been holding steady at 100% every single year for the last five billion years.